Ruchita-0310/bioinformatics/comparative_genomics.md

 parallel -j 100000 "ALEml_undated reroot_newick.txt {} separators='|'" ::: *.ale  # OR
 nohup parallel -j 1500 “ALEml_undated reroot_newick.txt {} separators='|'" ::: *.ale &
 ```
-3. You can adjust the number of parallel jobs by adding the "-j" flag followed by the number of parallel jobs you want to run
+3. You can adjust the number of parallel jobs by adding the "-j" flag followed by the number of parallel jobs you want to runs.
 **Results**:
 1. The command will produce .uml_rec and .ale.uTs files
 2. Use only .uml_rec files!